sysfce2/python-webcolors/docs/install.rst

 Installation guide
 ==================

-The |release| version of ``webcolors`` is officially tested and supported on the following versions of Python:
+Version |release| of ``webcolors`` is officially tested and supported on the following versions of Python:

 * Python 3.8